jhu-ip/cs220-f25/assign/midterm.md

 <div class='admonition danger'>
 <div class='title'>Grading Notes</div>
 <div class='content'>
 Remember that programs which do not compile (with standard compiler flags on the ugrad machines) will not receive credit.
 Additionally, points will be deducted for any compiler warnings.
 Points will also be deducted for any warnings, errors, or memory leaks reported by valgrind.
 All executables should be buildable using a `Makefile` with `project` as the main target, and should build and run cleanly.
+Late days are not allowed for this submission.
 </div>
 </div>